What is a Merchant Cash Advance?

 A business loan from your local lender may net you a 4–5 year repayment term but you’ll likely see less than 18-months (a few companies have 24-month terms) on your Merchant Cash Advance contract.

 On one hand, you’re out of debt and able to borrow again much quicker (typically, new funds are available around 50% repaid) but on the other hand, the shorter term means higher payments and a higher converted interest rate.

 MERCHANT CASH ADVANCES HAVE DAILY OR WEEKLY PAYMENTS

 Making small, broken-up, daily payments may seem like a pain to someone in the construction industry, but for some, like restaurants and retail shops, this method is much better than a large, monthly payment.

 Most Merchant Cash Advance funders exclusively offer daily payment options but some offer weekly to certain industries or business owners with good payment history.

 If you feel that a Merchant Cash Advance may work well for your business, or just want to learn more, let’s chat about it.

-If Merchant Cash Advance isn’t right for you, maybe another one of the programs I have access to would be a better fit.
-We’ll find that out together.
+If Merchant Cash Advance isn’t right for you, we’ll search for another program that would be a better fit…together.

 — Ben McGary